 Make sure to drink a cup of delicious Jeju Hallabong juice after your spa time!
 It will rehydrate you and make you sleep better than any cup of milk would!

-Jeju is the island worth exploring both above and underground
+Jeju is an island worth exploring both above and underground

-Volcanic history of Korean Hawaii determined the best assets of Jeju Island tourism.
-Jeju is famous for its highest mountain peak, lava tubes, beaches and waterfalls.
+The volcanic history of Korean Hawaii determined the best assets of Jeju Island tourism.
+Jeju is famous for its highest mountain peak, lava tubes, beaches, and waterfalls.
 They attract visitors to explore the island both above and underground!

 About Jeju Island